 - Weather: Batteries are less efficient in colder weather.
 Also, a lot of battery power is diverted to battery maintenance and cabin warming which affects reduces range.
 Wet pavement and snowy roads also reduce range.

 - Speed: The faster you go the more energy it takes to overcome wind resistance.

 - Acceleration: Just like in conventional cars jackrabbit starts wreaking havoc on mileage.
 If you combine launching with driving fast, you will deplete the battery extremely fast.

 - Tires: Summer tires are stickier than winter tires and reduce range.
 New tires need to be broken in and some owners have reported reduced range until they’ve put over 1000 miles on new tires.

 On the early S without the self-closing port door, if the charge port door is stuck closed and all the buttons are no help try the “karate chop”.
 Hit the right-most edge of the door with authority and it should pop open.
 Moisture on magnets or misaligned magnets is usually the culprit.

-If your UMC is plugged in properly and there’s no green light try pressing the reset button on the back of the unit (Gen 1) or unplugging for 1 minute and plugging it back in (Gen 2).
+If your MC (Mobile Connector) is plugged in properly and there’s no green light try pressing the reset button on the back of the unit (Gen 1) or unplugging for 1 minute and plugging it back in (Gen 2).

 This section goes over some important safety tips, including making the car safe and comfortable for pets and passengers while parked.